hs950559/coryrylan.com/_posts/2016-09-22-adding-internationalization-polyfill-to-a-angular-cli-project.md

 Now you have `Intl` support in all your browsers.
 [polyfill.io](https://polyfill.io) is a nifty service that will only load the polyfill if the requested browser actually needs it.
 This is a pretty good solution but what if you want your polyfill to be bundled with your scripts?
-You potentially get better performance and your application doesnt rely on a third party CDN that if it goes down it takes your app down with it.
+You potentially get better performance and your application doesn't rely on a third party CDN that if it goes down it takes your app down with it.
 So whats the next option?

 Well with the Angular CLI its actually quite easy.
 First we will use `npm` to install the `Intl` polyfill directly